ethereum-optimism/optimism/docs/handbook/pr-guidelines.md

 ### Before Starting PRs

-- **Keep PRs Focused**: Each PR should be a single, narrow, well-defined concern.
+- **Keep PRs Focused**: Each PR should be a single, narrow, well-defined scope.

 ### Opening PRs